aramis-lab/clinicadl/docs/Preprocessing/Extract.md

 extraction method command.
 Each time we consider that the input is named `<input_pattern>_<suffix>.nii.gz`.
 The suffix represents the initial modality (it can be for example `T1w`).

-!!!
-Warning!
+!!! warning
     The default behavior of the pipeline is to only extract images even if another extraction method is specified.
 However, all the options will be saved in the preprocessing JSON file and then the extraction is done when data is loaded during the training.
 If you want to save the extracted method tensors in the CAPS, you have to add the `--save-features` flag.

 ### `image`